Counseling For Teens In Greensboro, North Carolina

-When listening to your teen, do your best to focus on what your teen is saying.
+- When listening to your teen, do your best to focus on what your teen is saying.
 Actively practice being genuine and reflective instead of focusing on what lecture should be given.

-Reduce power assertive statements.
+- Reduce power assertive statements.
 These include “do it because I said so” or “I’m your parent and that’s why you need to do it”.
 Statements like these lack respect, connection, and emotion.

-Defense is not always appropriate in conversations.
+- Defense is not always appropriate in conversations.
 Do your best to reduce accusations or to attack your teen.
-I find that most people retreat from conversations when they feel blame, accusation or a sense of being attacked.
+I find that most people retreat from conversations when they feel blame, accusation, or a sense of being attacked.

-Play the role of the adult parent.
+- Play the role of the adult parent.
 When parents take on the lead of a friend the line of connection and communication becomes blurred.
 Boundaries are negatively impacted.
 Make it a point to present yourself (parent) as the adult in the relationship.

-Understanding perspectives.
+- Understanding perspectives.
 Part of empathy means understanding the feelings of others.
 To establish a genuine connection with your teen, it’s vital to remember what it is like to be your teen.
 Not a teenager.
 But your teen.
-Address the conversation with concern, trust, respect and emotion.
+Address the conversation with concern, trust, respect, and emotion.

-I think most teens, desire to have a healthy line of communication with their parent(s).
+I think most teens desire a healthy line of communication with their parents (s).
 What tends to happen is that conversations filled with accusation, blame, attack, judgment, and lecture become all that is expected.
 If your teen expects this type of conversation then it’s safe and logical to say that their desire to engage in a healthy conversation with you will not be present.